sgvlug/website/content/posts/2007-08-09-august-2007-meeting.md

----
 layout: post
-title: "August 2007 Meeting"
+Title: "August 2007 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2007-08-09
----

 X509 and SSL are complicated topics.
 While they share the basic PKI
 infrastructure that PGP and others do, X509 (and SSL by extension) are more